yesiamrajeev/Fire-Detection/README.md

 2. **Download and Run**: Clone or download this repository to your local machine.
 Then, run the script "fire_detection.py".

-3. **Select Video**: When prompted, use the file dialog window to select a video file that you want to analyze for fire detection.
+3. **Select Video**: When prompted, use the file dialogue window to select a video file that you want to analyze for fire detection.

 4. **Fire Detection Process**: The script will process each frame of the video and identify potential fire regions based on color characteristics.